-if the Merger is not approved, HAQ will be required to adopt a plan to liquidate and dissolve, and the shares of common stock purchased before the IPO and warrants held by HAQ's executive officers and directors will be worthless because HAQ's executive officers and directors are not entitled to receive any of the net proceeds of HAQ's IPO that may be distributed upon liquidation of HAQ (except for shares they purchased in the open market).
-HAQ's executive officers and directors own a total 2,250,000 shares of HAQ common stock that were purchased before the IPO that have a market value of \$16,357,500 based on HAQ's share price of \$7.27 as of June 27, 2007.
-HAQ's executive officers and directors also own a total of 366,900 warrants to purchase shares of HAQ common stock that have a market value of \$366,900 based on HAQ's warrant price of \$1.00 as of June 27, 2007.
-Such warrants were purchased on the open market pursuant to the terms of a Rule 10b5-1 plan.
-However, as HAQ's executive officers, Directors and special advisors are contractually prohibited from selling the shares of common stock issued to them prior to the IPO prior to July 27, 2008, during which time the value of the shares may increase or decrease, it is impossible to determine what the financial impact if the Merger is not approved would be on HAQ's executive officers and directors.
-In addition, certain of HAQ's officers and directors purchased an aggregate of 250,000 shares of common stock in the open market pursuant to a Rule 10b5-1 plan.
-They are not, however, contractually prohibited from selling such shares and may participate in the liquidation of the trust;

-· it is currently anticipated that John Pappajohn and Derace M. Schaffer, M.D., both of whom are current Directors of HAQ, will continue as Directors of the combined company.
+- if the Merger is not approved, HAQ will be required to adopt a plan to liquidate and dissolve, and the shares of common stock and warrants held by HAQ's executive officers and directors will be worthless because HAQ's executive officers and directors are not entitled to receive any of the net proceeds of HAQ's IPO that may be distributed upon liquidation of HAQ.
+HAQ's executive officers and directors own a total 2,250,000 shares of HAQ common stock that have a market value of \$16,695,000 based on HAQ's share price of \$7.42 as of April 18, 2007.
+HAQ's executive officers and directors also own a total of 366,900 warrants to purchase shares of HAQ common stock that have a market value of \$403,590 based on HAQ's warrant price of \$1.10 as of April 18, 2007.
+Such warrants were purchased on the open market pursuant to the terms of a 10b5-1 plan.
+However, as HAQ's executive officers, Directors and special advisors are contractually prohibited from selling their shares of common stock prior to July 27, 2008, during which time the value of the shares may increase or decrease, it is impossible to determine what the financial impact if the Merger is not approved would be on HAQ's executive officers and directors; - it is currently anticipated that John Pappajohn and Derace M. Schaffer, M.D., both of whom are current Directors of HAQ, will continue as Directors of the combined company.